AG agrees to release grand jury tapes in Breonna Taylor case

 LOUISVILLE, Ky.
-(AP) — Kentucky’s attorney general has agreed to release the recordings of the secret grand jury proceeding that considered charges against three officers involved in the fatal shooting of Breonna Taylor.
+(AP) — Kentucky’s attorney general has agreed to release the recordings of the secret grand jury proceeding that considered charges against police involved in the fatal shooting of Breonna Taylor.

-Attorney General Daniel Cameron agreed to the release hours after a member of the grand jury sued to have the record of the proceedings opened to the public.
+Attorney General Daniel Cameron said he would comply with a judge’s order to do so after a member of the grand jury sued to have the record of the proceedings opened to the public.

 Cameron also said in a statement that the only charge he recommended to the grand jury was wanton endangerment.
 He had previously declined to provide details on what charges prosecutors brought to the grand jury to consider when it met last week.

+He said a recording of the grand jury proceedings would be released on Wednesday.

+“Once the public listens to the recording, they will see that over the course of two-and-a-half days, our team presented a thorough and complete case to the grand jury,” Cameron said.

-Last week, the grand jury in Louisville issued charges against one of the officers for endangering neighbors of Taylor who had bullets fired into their home.
-None of the the officers were charged in the killing of Taylor, who was shot five times after officers knocked down her door to serve a narcotics warrant serving a warrant on March 13.
+Last week, the grand jury in Louisville issued charges against one officer, Brett Hankison, for endangering three of Taylor’s neighbors by firing through her home, into an adjacent unit where bullets missed people.
+None of the the officers were indicted in the killing of Taylor, who was shot five times after officers knocked down her door to serve a narcotics warrant on March 13.

-Cameron said last week that two of the officers, Jonathan Mattingly and Myles Cosgrove, were justified in firing their weapons because Taylor’s boyfriend, Kenneth Walker, had fired at them.
+Cameron said last week that two of the officers, Jonathan Mattingly and Myles Cosgrove, were justified in firing their weapons because Taylor’s boyfriend had fired at them.
+Mattingly was struck by a bullet in the leg.
+There was no conclusive evidence that any of Hankison’s bullets hit Taylor, Cameron said.

+A coroner’s report says Taylor was shot five times and died of multiple gunshot wounds.
+It says she was hit in the torso, her upper left extremity and both lower extremities.
+She tested negative for drugs and alcohol.

 “Our prosecutors presented all of the evidence, even though the evidence supported that Sgt.
 Mattingly and Det.
 Cosgrove were justified in their use of force after having been fired upon by Kenneth Walker,” Cameron said in the statement.
 “For that reason, the only charge recommended was wanton endangerment.”

+Hankison, who was fired from the force for his actions during the raid, pleaded not guilty on Monday.

-On Monday, a grand juror, who was not identified, filed a court motion asking a judge to release the record of the grand jury proceedings.
+Also Monday, an unidentified grand juror filed a court motion asking a judge to release the record of the proceedings, and to allow the panel’s members to talk publicly about their experiences.

+Cameron suggested that his office would not stand in their way: “We have no concerns with grand jurors sharing their thoughts on our presentation because we are confident in the case we presented.”

+The motion also said there was a “compelling public interest” to have the grand jury record released.
+The filing accused Cameron of “using the grand jury to deflect accountability and responsibility for (the indictment) decisions…”

 Cameron said in agreeing to the release of the recordings that the grand jury is meant to be a “secretive body.”